 Comparison of Corporate and Individual Income Taxation.
 Most of the legislative changes discussed in this supplement relating to an individual’s business activities also apply to corporations.

 Economic Impact Payments for Individuals.
-The new stimulus payments (see revisions in this update for Chapter 4 (page 8 of this supplement) are reserved solely for individuals.
+The new stimulus payments (see revisions in this update for Chapter 4 (page 8 of this supplement)) are reserved solely for individuals.
 The legislation did not provide any similar stimulus device for corporations.

 Paycheck Protection Program (PPP Loans).
 This program is available to all businesses, including corporations.
 Normally, only small businesses (no more than 500 employees) can obtain a PPP loan.
 See revisions in this update for Chapter 6, page 6-50